ishanfdo18098/SLT_usageMeter_text/README.md

+# This is no longer usable as SLT updated their site

 # Chrome Extension - Change data usage in SLT website Sri Lanka #

 This extension corrects the usage in SLT usage meter in Sri Lanka.
 Currently it shows how much is used, this extension changes it to show how much is free